Academy maniacs: Detention and arrest

-During the investigation, the apartment of "Friedrich Oberschulets" (based on the fact he was in close contact with Anoufriev on the Internet) was searched, which gave nothing, but Lyudmila Begagoina from Irkutsk Reporter stated that the search was carried out too late and there was also time to hide the dirt.
+During the investigation, the apartment of a man named Friedrich Oberschulets was searched, based on the fact he was in close contact with Anoufriev on the Internet; nothing was found, but Lyudmila Begagoina from Irkutsk Reporter stated that the search was carried out too late and there was also time to hide the dirt.
 During a search in the apartments of the teenagers, a 60-mm mallet, four "pearly yellowish" teeth, a black hat with slots, an air gun which Anoufriev had hidden in an electric stove, folding knives, video tapes and flash cards were found.
 There were also notebooks with materials of an extremist nature, which the public prosecutor hardly read during the trial, because all of them contained profanities.
 Anoufriev's mother destroyed one of the notebooks while investigators searched the apartment, as it clearly incriminated Anoufriev; this fact was later indicated by the prosecutor during the announcement of the search protocol.

-On 7 April 2011, the Sverdlovsk District Court of Irkutsk chose a measure of restraint in relation to Anoufriev and Lytkin in the form of detention for a period of two months.
+On April 7, 2011, the Sverdlovsk District Court of Irkutsk chose a measure of restraint in relation to Anoufriev and Lytkin in the form of detention for a period of two months.
 Subsequently, the terms of keeping the "Molotochniki" in custody were periodically extended: on June 6, 2011, they were extended until October 6, due to the need for a forensic psychiatric examination, but on October 5 it became known that the prison terms were extended by another two and a half months.
-On 13 February 2013, when they once again expired, Anoufriev's lawyers made a petition in which they asked the court to change the preventative measures on their own recognizance, and Artyom himself stated that he no longer represented a danger to society.
+On February 13, 2013, when they once again expired, Anoufriev's lawyers made a petition in which they asked the court to change the preventative measures on their own recognizance, and Anoufriev himself stated that he no longer represented a danger to society.
 Lytkin did not submit any petitions.
-The court disagreed with the arguments of the defense and extended both's terms in custody until March 2013.
+The court disagreed with the arguments of the defense and extended the terms in custody for both until March 2013.

-On 9 June 2011, the media published a video message made by Anoufriev, where he apologized to the victims' families and advised parents to monitor their children in order to avoid similar crimes in the future.
+On June 9, 2011, the media published a video message made by Anoufriev, where he apologized to the victims' families and advised parents to monitor their children in order to avoid similar crimes in the future.
 A month earlier, an open letter was published by Irina Alekseyevna Antipova, Lytkin's grandmother, in which she accused the media and the Internet of promoting violence.